 Questions to ask might include:

-- Will this go away on its own?
+- Will this fear go away on its own?

 - Would exposure therapy or CBT help me?

-- What are the side effects of medications commonly used for this condition?
+- What are the side effects of medicines commonly used for this condition?

-- If I decide to take medications, how long will it take for my symptoms to improve?
+- If I decide to take medicines, how long will it take for my symptoms to get better?

-- How much improvement can I expect if I follow your recommended treatment plan?
+- How much improvement can I expect if I follow the treatment plan?

 - I have other health conditions.
 How can I best manage them together?